stylelint/vscode-stylelint/ARCHITECTURE.md

 When the runtime application starts, it creates an instance of `ExtensionRuntimeService` from the container and then calls its lifecycle methods (`onStart`, `onShutdown` if implemented).

 Inside `ExtensionRuntimeService` you will find the concrete VS Code integration.
 It wraps the language client in a `SettingMonitor` so that the server starts or stops based on the user's `stylelint.enable` setting.
-It registers VS Code commands listed in `package.json`, such as `stylelint.executeAutofix` and `stylelint.restart`, by wiring them to LSP commands or notifications against the language client.
+It registers VS Code commands listed in `package.json`, such as `stylelint.executeAutofix` and `stylelint.restart`, by wiring them to LSP commands against the language client.

 Architecturally, you can think of `ExtensionRuntimeService` as the extension's main function, but expressed as a long-lived service bound into the runtime lifecycle rather than as a single `activate()` body.